Igor Coronado: Palermo

 On 11 July 2017, Coronado joined newly-relegated Serie B club Palermo on a four-year contract.
 His league debut came on 26 August 2017 in a 2–0 home win over Spezia Calcio.
 He picked up an assist in that match, setting up Ilija Nestorovski for his 52nd-minute goal.
 His first league goal for Palermo came on 9 September 2017 in a 3–3 home draw with Empoli.
 His goal, assisted by Eddy Gnahoré, came in the 14th minute.
 His first league hat-trick for Palermo came on 25 March 2018 in a 4–0 victory over Carpi.
 His goals, the first of which was from the penalty spot, came in the 18th, 47th, and 76th minutes.
 The second goal was assisted by Andrea Rispoli, and the third came from Gabriele Rolando.

 Al-Ittihad

 After three years with Sharjah, Coronado joined Saudi Professional League club Al-Ittihad for a reported $12m fee in July 2021.

+Corinthians

+On 16 February 2024, Coronado was announced at Campeonato Brasileiro Série A side Corinthians on a two-year contract free transfer.